 If audiences don’t see themselves in media, they will seek out media that better represents them.
 They don’t have to settle.
 And neither do those of you looking to break in.
 Start a blog, create a YouTube channel, find a way to monetize your social feeds.
 You might be doing yourself a favour circumventing the traditional gatekeepers — and you’ll certainly be doing one for your fans.
 Force the equality that audiences want and deserve.

 Recently, I saw an open letter signed by influential Black figures in film, television, visual art, music, theatre and literature that called on the institutions they work with to actively fight racism by cutting ties with the police, as well as financially supporting Black artists.
-Not long after the letter was made public, the Washington Post created 12 new jobs to cover race from a variety of angles.
+Not long after the letter was made public, the Washington Post created more than a dozen new jobs to cover race from a variety of angles.

 Alexis Ohanian, who is Serena Williams’s husband, just stepped down from the board of Reddit to make way for a Black executive.